 PPH programs generally allow one or more national or regional intellectual property offices to reuse the work product of another office in order to speed up examination.
 In particular, where the claims of an application have been found allowable in one jurisdiction, faster grant of a patent in relation to the same or similar claims in a corresponding application in another jurisdiction may be possible.

 PPH programs are becoming increasingly popular because, for some applicants, the standard patent examination procedure can appear to be very slow.
 This is particularly apparent when compared to other IP rights, such as trade marks or registered designs, which may proceed to registration within a matter of months.
-In Europe, for example, it commonly takes around 3 to 5 years for a patent application to proceed to either grant or final refusal.
-Indeed, many European applications last even longer, with around 5% of applications taking up to 12 years until completion.
+In Europe, for example, it commonly takes around three to five years for a patent application to proceed to either grant or final refusal.
+Indeed, many European applications last even longer, with around 5% of applications taking about 12 years until completion.

 The majority of applicants are happy with this slow pace of examination because it allows the costs of prosecution to be spread over many years.
 It can also keep potentially weaker applications pending for longer, acting as a deterrent to competitors.